myathsupaing/8_Week_SQL_Challenge/Case Study #3 Foodie Fi/Solution/C. Challenge Payment Question.md

   price AS amount
 FROM monthly_plan_cte
 WHERE start_date < '2021-01-01'
-ORDER BY customer_id, plan_id) -- end of payment cte
+ORDER BY customer_id, plan_id) -- end of payment cte (to calculate each monthly bill)

 SELECT
   customer_id,